RayHightower/RayHightower.com/_posts/2015-07-22-github-pages-quick-start-guide.markdown

 ### Branches: gh-pages for Projects, master for Organizations

 Most sites hosted through GitHub Pages will use the `gh-pages` branch.
-These are called Project Pages. [http://rayhightower.com/random-repo](http://rayhightower.com/random-repo) is one example of a Project Page, and its files are in the `gh-pages` branch of [https://github.com/RayHightower/random-repo](https://github.com/RayHightower/random-repo).
+These are called Project Pages.
+For example, [http://rayhightower.com/random-repo](http://rayhightower.com/random-repo) is a Project Page.
+Its files are in the `gh-pages` branch of [https://github.com/RayHightower/random-repo](https://github.com/RayHightower/random-repo).

 Each GitHub account can have one repo called `[account_name].github.io` that uses the `master` branch.
-GitHub refers to these as Organization Pages. [http://rayhightower.com](http://rayhightower.com), also reachable via [http://rayhightower.github.io](http://rayhightower.github.io), is an example of an Organization Page.
+GitHub refers to these as Organization Pages.
+For example, [http://rayhightower.github.io](http://rayhightower.github.io), also reachable via [http://rayhightower.com](http://rayhightower.com), is an example of an Organization Page.
 Files for RayHightower.com are in the master branch of [https://github.com/RayHightower/rayhightower.github.io/](https://github.com/RayHightower/rayhightower.github.io/).

 I do not know why GitHub Pages are configured this way.
-If you know the reason for the Organization vs Project page setup, feel free to share your insights in the comments below.
+One guess: It makes it easier to keep your marketing site and application site in one repo, and they'll never clobber each other if they're in separate branches.
+If you know the _official_ reason for the Organization vs Project page setup, feel free to share your insights in the comments below.

+### Conclusion

 Enjoy GitHub Pages!